juliabennett/obama-or-bush/README.md

 #obama-or-bush

 Explores radio addresses given by Obama and Bush through webscraping, natural language processing, and machine learning.
-Everything is done in Python, with the following packages handling most of the heavy lifting: pandas, beautiful soup, scikit-learn, nltk, and moe.
+Everything is done in Python, with the following packages handling most of the heavy lifting: pandas, Beautiful Soup, scikit-learn, NLTK, and MOE.

 Check out the Flask app: [juliaben.net/t/who-said-it](http://juliaben.net/t/who-said-it/).
+This includes interactive plots made with D3.js.

 ##Overview